On this page | |

 , the node instead un-prunes the matching primitives, making them explicitly active or visible.
 This parameter allows you to control the prune/un-prune operation with keyframe animation or an expression (for example, you could prune out the “unfractured” version of an asset at the frame where a fracturing simulation starts).
 In USD terms, this authors an opinion at each time step about the active/visible property of the primitives.

-Note that this cannot affect the visibility of ancestor primitives, so the selected primitives may still not be visible.
-Use the Configure Primitives node to guarantee the visibility of certain primitives.
+This will not affect the visibility of ancestor primitives, so the selected primitives may still not be visible.
+Use the Configure Primitives LOP to guarantee the visibility of certain primitives.

 Prune Restrictions